stryker-mutator/stryker-net/README.md

 ## Getting started
 Stryker.NET offers you mutation testing for your .NET Core projects.
 It allows you to test your tests by temporarily inserting bugs.

+## Note
-### !
-The project is still in its early days and is not ready to use on your applications. !
+This project is still in its early days and is not yet available on NuGet

+## Contributing
 Want to help develop Stryker.NET?
-Check out our [contributing guide](/CONTRIBUTING.md)!
+Check out our [contribution guide](/CONTRIBUTING.md).
 In the meantime, start by [mutation testing your JavaScript](https://stryker-mutator.github.io)

 ## Compatibility